mainde/samsung-odyssey-G8-game-bar-overlay-fix/README.md

 This one:
 ![image](https://github.com/mainde/samsung-odyssey-G8-game-bar-overlay-fix/assets/14027750/42fc070b-992b-45d9-8ee6-d5949d004026)

 I don't care about that stupid game bar, I never have, I want my computer screen to operate in the way that I've set it to operate, I don't need to be reminded of its settings.
-It's a colossal waste of time having to sit through those few seconds of nonsense EVERY GODDAMN TIME I TURN ON MY SCREEN.
+It's a colossal waste of time having to sit through those few seconds of nonsense EVERY TIME I TURN ON MY SCREEN.
-As if that wasn't bad enough, that stupid and annoying game bar overlay is followed by YET ANOTHER USELESS STUPID AND ANNOYING POP UP reminding the user that they can access some quick settings or some other USELESS CRAP by doing some random unintuitive voodoo ritual on the useless almost button-less remote.
+As if that wasn't bad enough, that annoying game bar overlay is followed by YET ANOTHER USELESS POP UP reminding the user that they can access some quick settings or some other USELESS CRAP by doing some random unintuitive voodoo ritual on the useless almost button-less remote.
 ![image](https://github.com/mainde/samsung-odyssey-G8-game-bar-overlay-fix/assets/14027750/7316782a-461e-40d9-bacc-ac01b3e02e5a)

 Relevant [YouTube Video](https://www.youtube.com/watch?v=jP2v4d6Nofw)